-1. Heat a small oven safe skillet or cast iron pan over low and melt butter.
+1. Heat a small oven safe skillet or cast iron pan over low heat and melt butter.

 2. Add onion, stir often and cook until translucent.

-3. Add green chile, sour cream and cheese, stir often.
+3. Add green chile, sour cream and cheese, stirring often.
 Cook until the cheese is melted.

 4. Top with Cotija cheese and cilantro (optional).

 Remember to look for the Real California Milk seal when shopping, so you’ll know that you’re getting authentic products made with sustainably sourced milk from family farms.

 And get more recipe inspiration on their site here: Hispanic Recipes made with Real California Milk